Henry Tureman Allen: Spanish-American War and Philippines

+World War I

 After the United States had entered World War I in April 1917, Allen was now promoted to brigadier general in May.
 He was made a temporary major general not long afterwards and given command of the newly activated 90th Division at Camp Travis, Texas.
 The unit consisted mostly of draftees from the states of Texas and Oklahoma−hence the division's T.O. insignia on its badge, together with its nickname of "Tough Ombres"−and, in its first few weeks, had many shortages including rifles, housing, artillery, uniforms, and even soldiers.
 By the spring of 1918, the division was short by more than 10,000 men.
 Despite these problems, Allen kept his men in a training program.
 Once he learned that the division would be joining the American Expeditionary Forces (AEF) on the Western Front in May of that year, large numbers of troops began pouring into the division.
 Allen added onto his training schedule and made his men run for fifteen hours a day, seven days a week.
 Sometime in the third week of June, the division was then shipped off to France.

 Following even more training in northeastern Dijon, on August 24, the 90th Infantry Division entered a sector of the front on the eastern side of the St. Mihiel salient.
 At the time Pershing, now a full general and Commander-in-Chief (C-in-C) of the AEF on the Western Front (while also commanding the newly created U.S. First Army), was getting ready for his first major offensive–closing off the salient (see Battle of Saint-Mihiel).
 Allen's 90th Division was to form the right pivot in the offensive.
 It started early on September 12 when the offensive began.
 After a rolling barrage, the division kept moving ahead.
 Over the next nine hours, Allen's men captured their objectives and by September 16, the Americans had reduced the salient.
 After the salient was eliminated, Pershing planned for the American forces to attack west at Meuse-Argonne.
 In the beginning, Allen's unit stayed close to St. Mihiel, covered sectors already left vacant by the troops who went west, and grouped together their positions.
 Once the Meuse–Argonne battle had become more intense, Allen and his men entered the lines close to Bantheville.
 The 90th advanced slowly and Allen relieved officers who he found to be incompetent or weak.
 The division was able to get through the Meuse River near Stenay only several days before the signing of the Armistice of November 11, 1918, which ended hostilities.

 Once the war had concluded, Allen was appointed commander of the American Forces in Germany by Pershing in July 1919, after conflicts with the previous commanders, Joseph T. Dickman and Hunter Liggett.
-He was aided in this endeavour by his chief of staff, Brigadier General William Wright Harts.
+He was aided in this endeavor by his chief of staff, Brigadier General William Wright Harts.
 For his services during the war and in the months afterward, he was awarded the Army Distinguished Service Medal, the citation for which reads: